 - Contributing also to infrastructure development in neighboring villages through infrastructure development programs: more specifically maintenance, repair and construction of roads and tracks.

-Lastly, its sites are RSPO, ISPO and ISCC certified.
+Lastly, its sites are RSPO and ISPO certified.

 Among the world leaders in the seed market, Socfindo was the first and only producer to offer a seed with tolerance to Ganoderma (a devastating fungus in Asia).
 The breeding programs launched by Socfindo several decades ago have been successful and resulted in a naturally improved seed with optimal yields.
 This significantly reduces the need for farmland and inputs while at the same time increasing production.